secure-device-onboard/iot-platform-sdk/README.md

 * `common`: Common beans and utilities that are imported by the other modules.

-Configuration files for the preceding three modules are placed in the following folders:
+Example configuration files for the preceding three modules are placed in the following folders:

 * `<ocs-config-dir>` : <sdo-iot-platform-sdk-root>/demo/ocs/config
 * `<ops-config-dir>` : <sdo-iot-platform-sdk-root>/demo/ops/config